Ah rum, whiskeys first cousin, how I love thee.

-So, let this Average Joe share his rum (drinking) experiences with you and help you plan on an exciting visit.
+So, let this Average Joe share his rum (drinking) experiences with you and help you plan on an exciting visit to the Bacardi Distillery.

 Bacardi Distillery Tours are very popular.
 And you have two options for booking your experience.
 You can go online, and book one or more of the three tours or you can show up in person and hope for the best.

 I have done both and I can assure you, booking on line works MUCH better.
 The day, I showed up ad hoc, the place had hundreds of cruise ship guests and I did not think I was going to get in (I eventually did).

 Booking on line my second time and subsequently additional times, this method was mucho better!

 When you first check in, you will be given a welcome drink as it is part of your tour package.
 You will have several classic drink choices:

 - The Sunrise

 Saddle up to the bar, make your pick and just relax as the staff goes to work making you a delicious drink.